hassananayi/pc-shortcuts-manager/README.md

 **Automate Windows workflows with powerful, multi-action shortcuts!**

-An **open-source Electron.js** app that lets you create flexible shortcuts with **one or multiple actions**—triggerable via hotkeys, widgets, HTTP requests, and more.
+An **Electron.js** app that lets you create flexible shortcuts with **one or multiple actions**—triggerable via hotkeys, widgets, HTTP requests, and more.
 Perfect for power users and automation lovers!

 ---